-I spent 11 years at poison control.
-I heard a thing or two.
+I worked at poison control for 11 years; I heard a thing or two.

 I don’t know how he got it open.
 It has a child-proof cap.